SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-real-time-alert.md

 ### Operator limitations

-* Some queries can not be used in real-time alerts searches.
+* Some queries cannot be used in real-time alerts searches.
 Other operators can be used in real-time search, but in the search, they must be included after the first "group-by" phrase:

  | Not supported for real-time alerts | Must be added after a "group by" phrase |
  | :-- | :-- |